Skip to content

 print(json.dumps(result))

 Python 3.10+ is available with standard library modules.
-For additional packages, you can install them inline:
+Install additional packages inline using pip if needed.

 safe-inputs: